What is the International Monetary Fund (IMF)?

 The Development Committee comprises 24 members, and it is tasked with advising the Board of Governors of IMF and World Bank on matters related to economic development in developing and emerging economies.
 The committee also advises both institutions on trade and financial resources required to promote development in developing countries.

 The Managing Director leads the International Monetary Fund and is also the head of staff and Chairman of the Executive Board.
-The Managing Director appoints the first Deputy Managing Director and three other Deputy Managing Directors who assist him or her in undertaking his or her responsibilities.
+The Managing Director appoints the First Deputy Managing Director and three other Deputy Managing Directors who assist him or her in undertaking their responsibilities.
 The Managing Director performs the ordinary business of the IMF under the direction of the Executive Board.
 The Executive Board appoints the Managing Director for a renewable term of five years.